bcmi/ICRDrag-Region-Drag-Editing/README.md

   --video_channel_order bgr
 ```

-The script writes RGB images and RGB region masks to `output_dir`, together
-with a `tuples.json` metadata file using relative paths.
+The script writes images and region masks to `output_dir`, together with a `tuples.json` metadata file.

 ## Our ICRDrag

-This repository provides the PyTorch implementation, inference scripts,
+This repository provides the PyTorch implementation, inference scripts, evaluation scripts.
-evaluation scripts.

 ## Installation